IDEA: BUILDING IMMERSIVE MEDIA STANDARDS

 5 Minutes

 Hence IDEA, the Immersive Digital Experiences Alliance, a non-profit trade alliance formed in 2019 to create specifications and tools to enable the interchange of the burgeoning immersive media sector.
-IDEA’s proposed suite of tools are also royalty-free and Open Source as well as extensible to allow for constant improvements.
-IDEA chairman Jules Urbach, who is also founder/chief executive of OTOY, says that IDEA’s mission is to solve problems by working as an alliance in cooperation with many interested parties, including the Metaverse Standards Forum, MPEG (the Moving Picture Experts Group), ASWF (the Academy Software Foundation) and the Khronos Group, an open, non-profit,member-driven consortium of over 150 industry-leading companies creating advanced, royalty-free interoperability standards for 3D graphics, augmented and virtual reality, parallel programming, vision acceleration and machine learning.
+IDEA’s proposed suite of tools are also royalty-free and open source as well as extensible to allow for constant improvements.
+IDEA chairman Jules Urbach, who is also founder and chief executive of OTOY, says that IDEA’s mission is to solve problems by working as an alliance in cooperation with many interested parties, including the Metaverse Standards Forum, MPEG (the Moving Picture Experts Group), ASWF (the Academy Software Foundation) and the Khronos Group, an open, nonprofit, member-driven consortium of over 150 industry-leading companies creating advanced, royalty-free interoperability standards for 3D graphics, augmented and virtual reality, parallel programming, vision acceleration and machine learning.

 Shortly after its inception, in October 2019, IDEA released its first version of the Immersive Technologies Media Format (ITMF) — designated as version 0.9 — as a baseline for handling the immersive media ecosystem, built on already-accepted technologies for representing immersive images and environments.
 The concepts baked into ITMF leverage 3D schemas used across the 3D industry and support plugins for all major tool sets including game engines Unity and Unreal.

-Early this year, in February 17, IDEA released ITMF Version 2.0 with three new specification documents: the ITMF Scene Graph Specification, ITMF Data Encoding Specification and ITMF Container Specification.
+In February 2023, IDEA released ITMF Version 2.0 with three new specification documents: the ITMF Scene Graph Specification, ITMF Data Encoding Specification and ITMF Container Specification.
 “It’s available for a free download,” says Urbach.
 “It’s a major refresh of three standards in the suite that will be useful for other standards groups and leading-edge users.”
 Urbach reveals that ITMF embodies a paradigm shift that replaces the typical raster, used to transmit images from 720 to 4K, with a full 3D environment that is reconstructed during playback by a renderer.
-“The high-density holographic images – which might have 50 billion light rays -- exceed the capabilities of the raster,” he notes.
+“The high-density holographic images — which might have 50 billion light rays — exceed the capabilities of the raster,” he notes.
 “This is a fascinating way to resolve the underlying problem.”

 Urbach points out that the solution is an analog of the MPEG decoder chip used in digital TV.
 “In the future it will be possible to replace a simple decoder chip with a sophisticated physics-based renderer,” he says.
 “It’s an important part of the device ecosystem that reconstructs the ITMF format.”
 IDEA is working closely with display manufacturers including co-founding IDEA member Light Field Lab.